gathrean/gathrean/README.md

 🌱: I'm currently learning Java, C and SQL.
 I've learned basic Web Development.

-🔭: Next semester I will be learning C++, R, and Kotlin.
+🔭: This semester I will be learning C++, R, and Kotlin.

 📫: If you would like to reach out to me:
 - Send me an email at gathrean@icloud.com